-The Murano comes in three lines, all with a 3.5-litre V6 derived from the Nissan Z, and a continuously-variable transmission (CVT) that has a six-stage manual shift mode in all-wheel-drive vehicles.
+The Murano comes in three lines, all with a 3.5-litre V6 derived from the 350Z.
+All use a continuously-variable transmission (CVT) that has a six-speed manual shift mode on the SE AWD.
 The Murano comes in front-wheel or all-wheel-drive.

 Based on the company’s FF-L platform, which also underpins the Nissan Altima and Infiniti FX, the Murano isn’t really a car, isn’t really an SUV, and definitely isn’t a truck.
 If the “crossover” name ever accurately applied, this is the vehicle.
 Handling is car-like, and with the Murano’s low ground clearance, the all-wheel-drive’s off-road capability is pretty much limited to missing your driveway and running over the flowerbed.

 Still, the cargo area is spacious, the ride is sweet, it’s really fast, the handling is in the sports-sedan category and the busy dash and console have the Infiniti look, if not always its quality of materials.
 The CVT is unusual in this segment and adds to the smoothness.
 And if it’s to your liking, the styling is unbeatable.